roman-mirzoian/project-pyInsp1red/README.md

 # Personal Assistant Bot

-This is an educational project for a command-line interface (CLI) assistant.
+A command-line interface (CLI) assistant to help you manage your personal data.

-It helps you manage your contacts and notes.
-The application runs locally and saves all data to JSON files (`users.json`, `notes.json`) in the `data` directory.
+It helps you store detailed contact information and create user-specific notes.
+The application runs locally.

 ---